 University General Education (UGE)

 Students who began at K-State before Summer 2011, may choose to move to the K-State 8 program or complete their degrees with University General Education (UGE) requirements.
-For details about whether you should switch or how to switch, see the Frequently asked questions (FAQs)

 The University General Education program strives to help students widen their perspectives and explore the relationships among various subjects.
 The main purpose of University General Education programs is to encourage active learning and critical thinking as well as to broaden students' learning beyond their fields of study.